 Ladle up your soup and top with ricotta cheese and a sprinkle of mozzarella cheese.

 You will want to transfer soup to an airtight container and store in the fridge for up to 3-4 days.
 Use your best judgment in terms on if the soup has gone bad or not.

 This is great for meal prepping for part of the week.
 It reheats beautifully.

 Typically you will find zapping in microwave for a fast heat up.
 Or grab a pot and warm it up on the stove low and slow.
 Stir often so that it doesn’t stick to the bottom of the pan.

 Once it is warmed up, top with cheese and ricotta.

 Yes, you can freeze this soup.
 Do not put the cheese on top or ricotta cheese.
 If you have the ricotta in the soup it won’t reheat properly, it will separate.
 So what I do is take the soup I know we won’t eat and pour into a freezer bag or even airtight container.
 Then freeze up to three months.
 Then when you go to reheat, then top with your ricotta cheese and shredded cheese and serve.

 If you want to meal prep, what I recommend is cooking the soup up, and leave out the pasta.
 Cool and then freeze for up to three months.
 When you are ready to reheat bring to a boil and toss in your noodles and cook until done.
 I find the pasta will offer the best texture this route, but it does freeze well the other way too.

-- 1 lb Italian sausage (mild or hot), casings removed
+- 4 Italian sausages mild or hot, casings removed

 - 2 tsp oregano